User Guide

 --verbose, -v

-— Convert the mesh generator output to pyBaram mesh file (.pbrm
+pybaram import— Convert the mesh generator output to pyBaram mesh file (.pbrm). pyBaram can convert CGNS mesh (.cgns) file or Gmsh mesh file (.msh)Example:

 user@Computer ~/pyBaram$ pybaram import mesh.cgns mesh.pbrm

-— Conduct flow simulation with a given mesh and configuration files (.ini
+pybaram run— Conduct flow simulation with a given mesh and configuration files (.ini).Example:

 user@Computer ~/pyBaram$ pybaram run mesh.pbrm conf.ini

-If you would like conduct MPI parallel computation, please use
+If you would like to conduct MPI parallel computation, please use

-user@Computer ~/pyBaram$ mpirun -np 2 pybaram run mesh_p2.pbrm conf.ini
+user@Computer ~/pyBaram$ mpirun -np <ranks> pybaram run mesh_p.pbrm conf.ini

-— Restart flow simulation with a given mesh and solution files.
-If you would like to restart with different methods, please append the configuration file.Example:
+pybaram restart— Restart flow simulation with a given mesh and solution files.
+If you would like to restart with different numerical methods, please append the configuration file.Example:

 user@Computer ~/pyBaram$ pybaram restart mesh.pbrm sol-100.pbrs

-— Convert solution files to VTK unstructured file (.vtu
+pybaram export— Convert solution files to VTK unstructured grid file (.vtu) or Tecplot data file (.plt).Example:

 user@Computer ~/pyBaram$ pybaram export mesh.pbrm sol-100.pbrs out.vtu